jgte/zh/english.md

 ## Bed sheets and towels

 Bed sheets and towels are available during your stay.
-If you need more, please find them in the storage room under the stairs.
-In case you cannot find them, please contact [*Sra.
+If you need more, please contact [*Sra.
 Zina Sirooka*](#house-contacts) so that she can provide you with more.

 Additionally, there are two blankets, one bed cover and (one or two) pillows for each bed.
 You can find them in the closets, in every room.

+Beach gear (beach towels, parasol, beach chairs) is not available at the house, so it is a good idea to bring them.

 ## Laundry